J-81/GeneLab_Data_Processing-1/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110-ML.md

         # they come as lists when we accept the multiple hits, so converting to character strings here
         annot[[key]] <- sapply(new_list, paste, collapse = "|")

+    } else {

+        # if the annotation DB didn't have any of the wanted key types, that column will be missing
+        # adding in here as an empty column
+        annot[key] <- NA

     }
 }